DennisDean/SpectralTrainFig/README.md

 #### Overview
 SpectralTrainFig is a graphical user interface that allows a user to select a folder of EDF/XML files to process.
 The GUI is configured to apply spectral analysis to the electroencephlography signal (EEG).
 The default spectral analysis parameters include 10x4 second sub-epochs with a 50% tukey window.
 Alternatively the user can set the spectral analysis parameters to the ones used for the SHHS study (6x5 second with Hanning window).
 The user can adjust the artifact detection thresholds, which are preset to reccomended values.
 SpectralTrainFig is a user friendly approach to the SpectralAnalysisClass function which provides access to 56 parameters (artifact detection, spectral analysis, and figure configurations).
 The output includes EXCEL and PowerPoint summaries which are configured by user defined settings and specified spectral bands.
 Detail epoch by epoch and subject summaries are provided for both NREM and REM states.

-#### Technical Overview
-The functional component of the GUI is implemented as a single class, which builds on the abilityhData Access and Visaulization (DAVS) Toolbox  data loading function.
-Ease of use,  to integrate within the research environment and computational speed guided the development.
-The Class format inclu

 ### Parameters